Jimmy Lai: Activities in Myanmar

+Media career

 Lai pioneered a reader-centric philosophy with paparazzi journalism in Hong Kong based on publications such as USA Today and The Sun.
-His best-selling Next Magazine and Apple Daily newspaper featured a mix of racy tabloid material and news items oriented to the mass market with plenty of colour and graphics that attracts a wide range of readers, some of whom are also critics of Lai and his ideology.
+His best-selling Next Magazine and Apple Daily newspaper featured a mix of racy tabloid material and news items oriented to the mass market with plenty of colour and graphics that attracted a wide range of readers, some of whom were also critics of Lai and his ideology.

 Hong Kong publications

 Owing to the 1989 Tiananmen Square protests and massacre, Lai became an advocate of democracy and critic of the People's Republic of China government.
-He began publishing Next Magazine, which combined tabloid sensationalism with hard-hitting political and business reporting.
+In 1990, he began publishing Next Magazine, which combined tabloid sensationalism with hard-hitting political and business reporting.
 He proceeded to found other magazines, including Sudden Weekly (忽然一週), Eat & Travel Weekly (飲食男女), Trading Express/Auto Express (交易通/搵車快線) and the youth-oriented Easy Finder (壹本便利).

 In 1995, as the Hong Kong handover approached, Lai founded Apple Daily, a newspaper start-up that he financed with $100 million of his own money.
 The newspaper's circulation rose to 400,000 copies by 1997, which was the territory's second largest among 60 other newspapers.
 According to Lai, he aspired to maintain freedom of speech in Hong Kong through Apple Daily.
 In addition to promoting democracy, Lai's publications often ruffled feathers of fellow Hong Kong tycoons by exposing their personal foibles and relations with local government.

 In 2003, ahead of the record-breaking pro-democracy protests in Hong Kong during July, the cover of Next Magazine featured a photo-montage of the territory's embattled chief executive Tung Chee-Hwa taking a pie in the face.
 The magazine urged readers to take to the streets while Apple Daily distributed stickers calling for Tung to resign.

 In 2006, Sudden Weekly and Next Magazine ranked first and second in circulation for Hong Kong's magazine market.
 Apple Daily became the No. 2 newspaper in Hong Kong.

 In 2020, Lai launched an English version of Apple Daily.